 These relationships assume that the input is piece-wise-constant over time intervals .

 The exact relationship between K and is complicated.
-However, for short sampling intervals T, the following approximation works well:
+However, for short sample time T, the following approximation works well:

 For linear models, the general model description is given by: